Things I Wish I Knew Before My Wedding

 Don’t Overdo It With The Makeovers

-Refrain from any last-minute excessive makeovers (i.e., spray tans, fake eyelashes, etc.) unless you have tested the look before and know that you will be happy with it.
+Refrain from any last-minute excessive makeovers (i.e., spray tans, fake eyelashes, etc.) unless you have tested the look before and know you will be happy with it.

 If you’re going for a natural look, make sure to have it professionally done by someone who knows what they are doing – or at least practice with the products yourself a few weeks before your wedding day!

-Just remember that sometimes less is more when it comes to beauty looks on your big day.
+Remember that sometimes less is more when it comes to beauty looks on your big day.

 Do You Really Need A Second Dress?